salesforce/omakase/readme.md

 #### SyntaxTree

 The `SyntaxTree` plugin is an extremely simple plugin that only grabs and stores a reference to the parsed `Stylesheet` object.
-It's an easy way for you to get access to the `Stylesheet` object without you having to write a custom plugin.
+It's an easy way for you to get access to the `Stylesheet` object without having to write a custom plugin.

 ```java
 SyntaxTree tree = new SyntaxTree();